Snap peas are sweet and tender. Sugar snaps are most flavorful cooked briefly, but they also can be eaten raw. Snap peas are also called sugar peas.

-Choose.
-Select sugar snap peas that have plump, crisp pods that are medium to dark green.
+- Select snap peas that have plump, crisp pods that are medium to dark green.

-Avoid sugar snaps that are limp or damp looking or that are dry along the seam.
+- Avoid sugar snaps that are limp or damp looking or that are dry along the seam.

-Prepare.
-Most varieties of sugar snap peas are stringless.
+- Most snap peas varieties are stringless.
 To check, snap off the stem end.
 If there is a string, pull it along the interior or curved side.

 - The longer you keep sugar snap peas, the less crisp and sweet they will be.

 - Blanch sugar snaps in boiling water for 30 seconds before stir-frying or using in salads.